Financial Analysis

 • Banking Analytics The banking corner demonstrates how to run various types of analytics that are typically used by banks.
 This includes capital calculations, loan pricing, and liquidity analysis.

-• Fund Management - issues in creating a fund managment company.
+• Fund Management - issues in creating a fund management company.

 Corporate Finance